trilinos/Trilinos/commonTools/git/log_pushes/README.md

 # Trilinos Git Push Logger

-GitHub does not provid informatioin on pushes to a git repo (i.e. you can't se the reflog for a GitHub repo).
+GitHub does not provide information on pushes to a git repo (i.e. one can't see the reflog for a GitHub repo).
 Therefore, one must implement one's own git push logger.
 That is what the scripts in this directory do.

-This directory contains some simple scripts to log pushed commits to the main Trilinos git repo.
-To set this up, simply do the following:
+This directory contains some simple scripts to log pushed commits to the main Trilinos git repo on any arbitrary tracking branch.
+To set this up to log commits pushed to the 'develop' branch, for example, simply do the following:

   $ cd <some-base-dir>/
   $ git clone git@github.com:trilinos/Trilinos.git